schulze-paul/Video-Laboratory/README.md

 Working in JavaScript was new and the asynchronous and nested functionality of requesting the video data JSON, then waiting for the reply, then based on the reply requesting the channel data JSON and again waiting for the reply was very confusing at first.
 I found that working with the excel sheet was unintuitive, and I was not happy with the way I implemented this functionality in the end.
 However it worked fine, so I left it as it was.
 This is where my lack of experience in JavaScript hurt the development process.

-### Converting the questions and answers in Python
+### Converting the Questions and Answers in Python

 The application has to create the form for the user to fill out and select multiple choice options.
 At start the application dynamically loads a list of question objects which contain all the needed information to create the section of the form for one question block, and then loops over all question blocks